oasis-tcs/dss-x-spec/tc_charter/index.md

 ## LIST OF DELIVERABLES AND COMPLETION DATES

-Below follows the list of generic deliverables (estimated completion Q4 2008):
+Below follows the list of generic deliverables:

 1. New DSS Profiles
 2. Further Interoperability tests